CLOUD-NINE-FLIGHT-SOLUTIONS/CLOUD-NINE-FLIGHT-SOLUTIONS/README.md

 ![Cloud_9_Logo](Cloud_9_Logo%20(1).png)

 ## <a name="exective_summary"></a> Executive Summary:
 This project includes data pulled from https://www.kaggle.com/datasets/sherrytp/airline-delay-analysis covering 10 years of flights from 2009-2019.
-The data are held in 10 csv's (one for each year).Major airlines United Airlines,American Airlines, Delta and South West in addition to the top 15 Class B airpot hubs are obsrved.
+The data are stored in 10 csv files (one for each year).Major airlines such as United Airlines,American Airlines, Delta and South West in addition to the top 15 Class B airport hubs are observed.
 The project breaks down total delays for each flight and extracts an average delay over two week intervals from which a time series model is constructed to accurately characterize seasonal variation in the data with regard to delays.

 ***